camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/30-events/50-error-events.html.md

 An error event handler references the same error element to declare that it catches the error.

+## Error Start Event

+An error start event can only be used to trigger an Event Sub-Process - it __cannot__ be used to start a process instance.
+The error start event is always interrupting.

+<div data-bpmn-diagram="implement/event-subprocess-alternative1"></div>

+## Error End Event

+When process execution arrives at an error end event, the current path of execution is ended and an error is thrown.
+This error can be caught by a matching intermediate boundary error event.
+In case no matching boundary error event is found, the execution semantics defaults to the none end event semantics.

 ## camunda Extensions

 <table class="table table-striped">